reillysiemens/tuckersiemens.com/content/_index.md

 +++
 Hey, there!
 I'm Tucker.
 My pronouns are [he/him].

 I'm a software engineer from Seattle.
-I love photography, yoga &amp;
+I love hiking, yoga &amp;
 meditation, making cocktails, drinking great brews (coffee _and_ beer), and listening to a wide variety of music.
 There's a special place in my heart for jazz, which my dad taught me to love.